 We also have a comprehensive snack list for patients who are at risk of malnutrition.

 Each day you will be given a menu to select your meals for the following day.
 Please fill in the comments card provided as we are always looking for ways to improve our services.

 Wifi, Radio and televisionHow to access wifi

 Grimsby and Scunthorpe hospitals have their own hospital radio stations.
 Scunthorpe hospital radio has its own website where you can find details of programming, contact details and more.
 Grimsby hospital also has its own website.
-Contact Grimsby hospital radio via email at email@example.com or by phone on 03033 3033086.
+Contact Grimsby hospital radio via email at firstname.lastname@example.org or by phone on 03033 3033086.
 Goole Hospital Radio is operated from Grimsby, so the contact details are the same as above.
 Grimsby Hospital Radio is also now on Alexa – just say ‘Play Grimsby Hospital Radio’.

 Please check with the ward you are staying on about current visiting arrangements.

 Quit Together is a new hospital-based stop smoking service for inpatients, providing support and tools to help you remain smokefree during your hospital stay.